Problem of Apollonius: Algebraic solutions

 where M, N, P and Q are known functions of the given circles and the choice of signs.
 Substitution of these formulae into one of the initial three equations gives a quadratic equation for r_{s}, which can be solved by the quadratic formula.
 Substitution of the numerical value of r_{s} into the linear formulae yields the corresponding values of x_{s} and y_{s}.

 The signs s_{1}, s_{2} and s_{3} on the right-hand sides of the equations may be chosen in eight possible ways, and each choice of signs gives up to two solutions, since the equation for r_{s} is quadratic.
-This might suggest (incorrectly) that there are up to sixteen solutions of Apollonius' problem.
+This might suggest (incorrectly) that there are up to sixteen solutions of Apollonius's problem.
 However, due to a symmetry of the equations, if (r_{s}, x_{s}, y_{s}) is a solution, with signs s_{i}, then so is (−r_{s}, x_{s}, y_{s}), with opposite signs −s_{i}, which represents the same solution circle.
-Therefore, Apollonius' problem has at most eight independent solutions (Figure 2).
+Therefore, Apollonius's problem has at most eight independent solutions (Figure 2).
 One way to avoid this double-counting is to consider only solution circles with non-negative radius.

 The two roots of any quadratic equation may be of three possible types: two different real numbers, two identical real numbers (i.e., a degenerate double root), or a pair of complex conjugate roots.
 The first case corresponds to the usual situation; each pair of roots corresponds to a pair of solutions that are related by circle inversion, as described below (Figure 6).
 In the second case, both roots are identical, corresponding to a solution circle that transforms into itself under inversion.
 In this case, one of the given circles is itself a solution to the Apollonius problem, and the number of distinct solutions is reduced by one.
-The third case of complex conjugate radii does not correspond to a geometrically possible solution for Apollonius' problem, since a solution circle cannot have an imaginary radius; therefore, the number of solutions is reduced by two.
-Apollonius' problem cannot have seven solutions, although it may have any other number of solutions from zero to eight.
+The third case of complex conjugate radii does not correspond to a geometrically possible solution for Apollonius's problem, since a solution circle cannot have an imaginary radius; therefore, the number of solutions is reduced by two.
+Apollonius's problem cannot have seven solutions, although it may have any other number of solutions from zero to eight.